 Within a few years of MTurk’s adoption by academic researchers, it was clear much of social science was at a tipping point.
 MTurk made it possible for researchers to collect data in a fraction of the time required for lab-based experiments, and the participants on MTurk often were more diverse than students in university subject pools.
 In addition, because MTurk was more affordable than other online alternatives, academics invested resources in understanding issues significant to MTurk: data quality; participant representativeness; replicability of established experimental findings; factors associated with participant availability; and characteristics associated with non-naive MTurk participants.
 Shortly after MTurk’s adoption by academic researchers, a majority of articles published in the top journals of some disciplines contained data collected from Mechanical Turk.

-Perhaps one of the strongest tools for maintaining data quality on MTurk is something Mechanical Turk built into its platform at the start: a reputation mechanism.
-On MTurk, requesters have complete discretion over whether to accept submissions from workers.
+Perhaps one of the strongest tools for maintaining data quality on MTurk is something Mechanical Turk built into its platform from the start: a reputation mechanism.
+On MTurk, requesters have complete discretion over whether to accept or reject submissions from workers.
 When a worker’s submission is rejected, the worker is not paid and their reputation suffers.
-Because requesters often place reputation restrictions their tasks, workers are incentivized to submit quality work and avoid rejections.

 As online data collection practices expanded among basic researchers in academia, they were also being developed in applied areas of behavioral science, like market research.
 However, because applied research often takes place within industry, where researchers are better funded, these industry researchers developed platforms for online participant recruitment faster than the academics who relied on MTurk.